 Access to a document will be refused totally or partially when its disclosure would undermine the protection of public interests, the privacy and integrity of individuals or other interests explicitly protected under Article 4 of the Management Board rules.

-Applicants can contest Europol’s final decision on their application by lodging a complaint with the European Ombudsman.
+Applicants can contest Europol’s final decision on their application by bringing an action before the Court of Justice of the European Union or by lodging a complaint with the European Ombudsman.